How to Visit the Lucas Galvez Market, Merida

 The Lucas Galvez market is absolutely huge and has specific areas for flower vendors, fruit and veg, meat and fish and a separate building for the handicrafts.
 It is open every day of the week from around 8am until 4 or 5 including Sundays.
 The artisan market does not tend to be fully open on Sundays though.

 We started in the area of fruits and vegetables, Amanda pointed out vegetables and fruits we had never seen and then explained to us how Mexicans enjoyed them.
 We were astounded at the prices because they were incredibly cheap compared to North American pricing.
 What you should be aware of is that these products are not for long term storage they must be eaten relatively quickly as they will go off very soon.

 We noticed that most Mexicans purchase herbs and spices and recado mixes that are the specialties of certain vendors.
 Fresh meat is purchased daily and there are rarely any tomatoes available other than the Roma variety.
 Certain vegetables we are accustomed to in North America are also not available.
 Things that are difficult to find include; asparagus, good fresh broccoli, cauliflower, green beans, brussel sprouts.
 Potatoes are also not great in Mexico which is why you will see a lot of frozen french fries.

 Don’t forget to check out the street food stalls when you are at the Market as well.
-From Marquesitas to Tepache there is a treat on every corner.
-Check out this piece to learn more about street food in the Yucatan along with this one to learn about Refrescos.
+From marquesitas, which are a sort of crepe to tepache (pineapple beer) there is a treat on every corner.
+Check out this piece to learn more about street food in the Yucatan along with this one to learn about Refrescos or traditional Mexican drinks.

 Some of the indigenous items like the sour oranges pictured above are the mainstays of the Yucatecan diet.
 Sour orange is used as a preservative and a marinade and is particularly famous in the Conchinita Pibil of the Yucatan.